SalK91/convex_optimization/docs/convex/18a_pareto.md

 where $\mathcal{X}$ is a convex feasible set.

 Here, optimality is absolute — there exists a single best point (or equivalence class) minimizing one measure of performance.
-The theory of Chapters 7–9 applies directly: gradients, subgradients, and KKT conditions fully characterize optimality.

 But what if we have multiple objectives that cannot all be minimized simultaneously?